 Psychedelic Integration Support

 Do you accept insurance?
 I do not take insurance for any of the services I provide.
-I also do not know of any insurance companies currently that pay for psychedelic-assisted psychotherapy.
 I do accept most HSA and FSA cards for non-psychedelic sessions.

 A great resource to understand and learn more about psychedelic-assisted psychotherapy and the model I am trained in and use is here. https://www.psychedelicsomatic.org/resources